-I'm a Developer Advocate at mLab.
-We power over half a million MongoDB deployments for companies such as Lyft, Facebook, and The New York Times.
-Previously I was the Commissioner at Major League Hacking, where I lead the team that managed our community of over 250 events attended by 65,000 students in North America and Europe.
+I'm a Developer Advocate at MongoDB.
+Previously I was a Developer Advocate at mLab, and the Commissioner at Major League Hacking, where I lead the team that managed our community of over 250 events attended by 65,000 students in North America and Europe.

-Outside of coding, I enjoy history books, cocktails, and watching films at the Alamo Drafthouse.
+Outside of coding, I enjoy history books, chess, and watching films at the Alamo Drafthouse.